Why Are Renewable Energy Panels Gaining Ground in Singapore?

 4. Protecting Natural Habitats

-Unlike coal mining or oil drilling, which cause severe environmental degradation, solar panels do not require the destruction of natural ecosystems.
+Unlike coal mining or oil drilling, which cause severe environmental degradation, photovoltaic panel systems do not require the destruction of natural ecosystems.
 They can be installed on rooftops, integrated into buildings, or even placed on underutilised land without disturbing local wildlife.

-In Singapore, innovative solutions like floating solar farms on reservoirs (such as the one at Tengeh Reservoir) further demonstrate how solar energy can be harnessed without competing for land.
+In Singapore, innovative solutions like floating solar farms on reservoirs (such as the one at Tengeh Reservoir) further demonstrate how sustainable technologies can co-exist with nature.
 These floating solar panels not only generate clean electricity but also help reduce water evaporation, making them a double-win for sustainability.

 Economic Advantages: A Smart Investment for the Future